 - Are all the storage containers on all shelving stored inverted and clean?

 Restaurant Quality of Service:

-Are the staff members providing top notch service to all guests?
+Are the staff members providing top-notch service to all guests?
 Do the staff members and management possess excellent communication skills?
 Is the management staff interacting with the employees and customers in a professional manner?
-Are the servers following the restaurants steps of service?
+Are the servers following the restaurant’s steps of service?
 Is the owner or general manager on the floor during peak time business to ensure management and staff are following policies and procedures?

 Restaurant Food Storage:

-Are foods being properly portioned by the cooks or prep cooks?
-Are prepped hot foods properly cooled down with-in a six hour period?
-135°F to 70°F within two hours, 70°F to 41°F with an additional four hours, total cooling time six hours.
+- 135°F to 70°F within two hours, 70°F to 41°F with an additional four hours, total cooling time six hours.

 - Store raw meat, poultry and fish on the bottom shelves of the refrigerator

 - Food date dots show the date the product expires.

 - Rotate all food.
 First In, First Out (FIFO)